MakePixelsWork/CoreBootstrap/README.md

 a lot of my projects include commonly used mixin libraries, I decided to include them too.
 These are currently FontAwesome and LessHat.

-You load the preferred versions of each source, add your own variables, code addition files... and compile your file(s) to a public folder to read in your final coded website.
+You load the preferred versions of each source, add your own variables, code addition files... and transpile your file(s) to a public folder to read in your final coded website.

 Its happened to me twice that I needed to switch to an older version of Twitter Bootstrap, to make things work.
-The only thing I needed to do in my own CoreBootstrap, was to switch a single number, ie 3.3.5 to 3.3.4, recompile the code and voila, finished!
+The only thing I needed to do in my own CoreBootstrap, was to switch a single number, ie 3.3.5 to 3.3.4, transpile the code and voila, finished!

 ## My first GitHub repository
 I'm new to GitHub.
 I'm learning.
 I've decided to release my CoreBootstrap to other developers.
 Feel free to